ethanclevenger91/elixir-tinypng/README.md

 ```

 ## File types
-TinyPNG only proceses `png`s and `jpg`s.
-Anything else you'll want to either write an additional task to move or put directly into your the directory your processed images are going in.
+TinyPNG only processes PNGs and JPGs.
+For everything else (GIFs, SVGs, etc.), you'll want to either write an additional task to move them or put them directly into the directory your processed images are going in.

 ## License